 japanese milk bread - shokupan

-Japanese milk bread is strongly linked to my childhood as my aunt made it from scratch almost daily.
-I would wake up with the smell of fresh bread wafting through the kitchen.
-She would cut me a thick slice – because shokupan is better when it’s cut thick – toast it, and spread a generous amount of butter and strawberry jam on it.
+This recipe is very special to me because shokupan is strongly tied to my childhood.
+My aunt used to make it from scratch almost every day, and I still remember waking up to the smell of fresh bread in the kitchen.
+She would cut me a thick slice — because shokupan is always better when it’s cut thick — toast it, and spread a generous amount of butter and strawberry jam on top.

 It was the best breakfast ever.